Atm4x/Fish-speech-pipeline/README.md

 3) Finally, create a `.project-root` file in the root directory of your project.

-## How it Works
-1. **Text-to-Speech (TTS):** The library processes text input and generates corresponding speech.
-2. **Voice Cloning:** With a reference audio file provided, the model can mimic the voice characteristics of the reference.

 ## Usage

 Fish-Speech-Lib provides a class called `FishSpeech`.
 There are a few parameters that are optional: